Skip to main content

 Conditions Governing Use

 Copyright has not been assigned to the UCLA Chicano Studies Research Center.
 All requests for permission to publish must be submitted in writing to the Chicano Studies Research Center Library.
-Permission for publication is given on behalf of the UCLA Chicano Studies Research Center as the owner of the physical item and is not intended to include or imply permission from the copyright holder, which must also be obtained.
+Permission for publication is given on behalf of the UCLA Chicano Studies Research Center as the owner of the physical item and is not intended to include or imply permission from the copyright holder, which is the responsibility of the researcher.
+For additional questions emailthe CSRC Library.

 Biography